 Sumati Colpitts, a talented ceramic sculptor, licensed massage therapist, and culinary gourmet cook, shares a deep connection with tactile wisdom and creativity expressed through her hands.
 Trained at the Chicago Art Institute and the Kansas City Art Institute, Sumati’s affinity for textures and colors led her to collaborate with Michael in India in 1989.
 Since 1997, they have worked and resided together in Sedona, Arizona.

 Together, Michael and Sumati strive to capture the essence of animals and figures, imbuing their creations with an expression that evokes a sense of joy and well-being.
 Their artwork can be found at Ian Russell Gallery of Fine Art in Prescott, AZ, Kuivato Gallery in Sedona and Raku Gallery in Jerome, as well as Creative Gateways in Scottsdale, and the Thunderbird Artists Gallery in Carefree.

 Process and Technique

-The finished pieces are air dried for 1-2 weeks, then fired in a kiln that reaches temperatures of up to 1600 degrees Fahrenheit.
-The initial firing removes the water and makes the pieces strong.
-At this point, colored washes such as iron oxide and manganese dioxide are added to create more color and give pieces their final sheen and tones.
-The pieces are then fired a second time to 2300 degrees Fahrenheit, which melts the glazes to create beautiful patinas.
+After air drying for 1-2 weeks, the sculptures undergo firing in a kiln reaching temperatures of up to 1600 degrees Fahrenheit.
+This initial firing strengthens the pieces and removes moisture.
+Colored washes such as iron oxide and manganese dioxide are then applied, s well as various glazed accents enhancing the colors and giving the sculptures their final sheen and tones.
+A second firing at 2300 degrees Fahrenheit melts the glazes, resulting in captivating patinas.